Is there a connection between anger and autism?

 In high functioning individuals on the autism spectrum, at first glance it can be the most prevalent problem that the individual seems to face.

 But typically addressing the anger will not result in a global resolution of the difficulties an individual with ASD experiences.
+Anger management therapy alone will not address the functional issues of someone with Autism.

 Anger is a symptom of autism, not the underlying issue.

 So when anger management strategies are ineffective in resolving the difficulties of the individual, consider the possibility that autism is the real issue that needs to be addressed … and the anger is a symptom rather than the core issue.
+(Click here to learn more about the Steel Trap Syndrome.)

 Why are people with autism so angry?